-The Palmetto Electric Trust and Palmetto Electric Cooperative offers Bright Ideas, a grant program that provides funding for innovative classroom-based education projects.
+Many teachers develop innovative classroom projects, but lack the funds to implement them.
+The Palmetto Electric Trust and Palmetto Electric Cooperative offer Bright Ideas, a grant program that provides funding for innovative classroom-based education projects that fall outside of normal school funding.
+These grants are designed to help teachers provide creative and innovative learning experiences for their students.
 Since Palmetto Electric launched the program in 2004, area teachers in Hampton, Jasper and southern Beaufort counties have received over $603,000 in grants.

 Earlier this year, teachers from southern Beaufort, Jasper and Hampton counties submitted proposals for innovative classroom projects.
 The grants are intended to fund projects outside normal school funding.
 Teachers in grades K–12 from schools in our three-county service area can apply.
 A school may submit more than one application, but a teacher is limited to one application per school year.
 Palmetto Electric Trust is supported by funds from Operation Round Up®, a program in which the Cooperative’s members round their electric bill up to the nearest whole dollar.
 The program is a true example of how small change…changes lives.

 Additional funding is provided by Palmetto Electric’s Million Dollar Hole-In-One Shootout and WIRE (Women Involved in Rural Electrification).
 If you have any questions about the grant program or application procedures, please contact your local Palmetto Electric office or e-mail us at email@example.com.

 Our 2020 winners include:

 Cross Schools – $520, Heather Brougham-Cook; $1,000, Pam Donahue; $675, Amanda Kropiewnicki; $1,000, Karen Penale; $900, Ashley Sanders; $990, Dr. Nancy Ungvarsky.